Ten Pet Fire Safety Tips

-The National Fire Protection Association estimates that 500,000 pets are affected by house fires each year.
-Furthermore, every year, pets accidentally start almost 1,000 house fires.
-In honor of National Pet Fire Safety Day on July 15th, we’ve compiled a list of steps you can take to help prevent and prepare for a fire as a pet owner.
+The National Fire Protection Association estimates that an average of 500,000 pets are affected by house fires each year.
+Furthermore, every year, pets accidentally start nearly 1,000 house fires.
+So, in honor of National Pet Fire Safety Day, we’ve put together a list of steps you can take to help prevent and prepare for a fire as a pet owner.

 Tails are great fire starters and paws are excellent at knocking candles onto floors, so it’s best to extinguish any flames before leaving the room.

-Flameless candles, air fresheners, or a wax melter can help ensure no accidents happen.
+Flameless candles, air freshener, or a wax melter can help ensure no accidents happen.

-Treats left on top of the stove, or counters close by can be tempting!
-If your pup tries to steal one, they may accidentally turn on one of the stove knobs creating a fire hazard.
+Treats left on top of the stove or on counters close by can be tempting!
+If your pup tries to steal one, they may accidentally turn on one of the stove knobs, creating a fire hazard.

 Puppies love to chew, but if they get their paws on a loose wire they not only have a chance of hurting themselves but can also create the risk of a house fire.